egbakou/domainverifier-dotnet/README.md

 This method serves the same purpose as the previous one but for CNAME records.

-It provides users with instructions on adding the CNAME record to their DNS settings.
+It provides users with instructions for adding the CNAME record to their DNS settings.

 The `CnameRecordSettings` is a configuration class that includes the `RecordTarget` (representing the target of the CNAME record).
-This configuration class is also optional if the `DnsRecordsGenerator` has already been instantiated with the `DomainVerifierSettings`.
+This configuration class is also optional if the `DnsRecordsGenerator` has been instantiated with the `DomainVerifierSettings`.

 ```csharp
 const string domainNameToVerify = "the-domain-to-verify.com";